Who Am I

 My name is Chris.
 I was born in Haiti, and I grew up there until the age of 16.
 Haiti is known to be one of the poorest countries on earth, I could indeed witness a very great misery on a daily basis.
 Faced with such misery, my childhood dream was to one day be able to end world hunger, and especially injustice, inequality, and violence.
 As with many, I was born into a family where the consumption of meat, dairy products, and other animal by-products was "normal" practice.

 Oddly, very early on, I knew what a vegetarian was, and what a vegan was.
-I already knew about these diets, and clearly distinguished the difference there was.
-But that did not encourage me to question my diet so far.
+I already knew about these choices of diet and lifestyles, and clearly distinguished the difference there was.
+But that did not encourage me to question my habits so far.
 So I was one of the people who ate what was put on his plate because it "tastes good".
 With my friends, we would list our favorite preparations for such and such meat.
-I do not remember having eaten it at first because it was good for my health and that it was a source of protein.
+I do not recall having eaten it at first because it was good for my health and that it was a source of protein.
 No. I just ate it because I thought it was good and everyone around me was doing the same anyway.
 In addition to that, I ate almost all kinds of flesh, and almost every piece of animals: liver, wings, steaks, testicles, oysters, shellfish, pig feet, chicken feet, beef tongue, ribs, etc. The only thing that repelled me was the brain.
 There I said stop.
 Why?
 No idea.

 Besides that, like many, I considered myself the best friend of animals.
 I watched the whelping of my dogs, I was careful that their puppies were fed fairly, etc ...
 In the courtyard of the house, we had all kinds of animals with which I gladly played: rabbits, turtles, hamsters, turkey, turtledoves, hens, cats ...
 And for the holidays, my parents would buy the hens, guinea fowl and turkeys, with which I played at first, and when the time came for the cook to cut off their heads, I stood in the front row.
 I still thought it was the "normal" thing to do.